 2. Make sure babies’ heads can’t get covered while they’re sleeping

 Put your baby low down in the cot, so her feet are near the bottom end.
-Tuck in the bedclothes securely so they can’t cover your baby’s head.
-You could choose to use a baby sleeping bag instead of blankets.
-Sleeping bags with a fitted neck and arm holes are the safest.
+Tuck in the bed sheets securely so they can’t cover your baby’s head.
+You could use a safe infant sleeping bag instead of blankets.
+Sleeping bags with a fitted neck and armholes and no hood are the safest.

 Have your baby in a cot in your room for the first 6-12 months.

-5. Avoid cot bumpers, soft toys, pillows, doonas and soft sleeping surfaces
+Avoid cot bumpers, soft toys, pillows and doonas

-These items can suffocate infants.
-Babies have suffocated when they’ve rolled into cot bumpers or soft toys.
-It’s safer to keep these out of the cot.
+Babies have suffocated when they’ve rolled into cot bumpers, pillows, doonas or soft toys.
+It’s safest to keep them out of your baby’s cot.

 Sleeping on a couch, with or without someone else, is very dangerous for babies.
 Also beware of makeshift bedding.
 Some situations where your baby might be in danger include getting wedged between a mattress and a wall, getting stuck between pillows or cushions, or slipping down until his head is covered by blankets.

-Overheating is a risk factor for SIDS.
+Overheating is a risk factor for SUDI including SIDS and fatal sleeping accidents.
 Ask yourself what you would wear to bed and use that as a guide.
 Keep your baby’s head uncovered indoors – this allows your baby to cool and not overheat.
 Don’t worry if your baby’s hands and feet feel cool – that’s normal.

-Make sure your baby’s carers know how to protect against SIDS and fatal sleep accidents
+Make sure your baby’s carers know how to protect against SUDI including SIDS and fatal sleeping accidents

-It’s best not to assume that others have knowledge of safe sleeping practices, even professional child carers.
-Reassure yourself by having a look at the planned sleeping arrangements, and satisfy yourself that your baby will be positioned for sleep correctly.
+It’s best not to assume that other people know about safe sleeping practices, even professional child carers.
+Have a look at the planned sleeping arrangements, and make sure yourself that your baby will be positioned safely for sleep.
 For example, it isn’t recommended to leave a baby sleeping in a pram unsupervised.

 This video is available in different languages

-This short video shows how to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+This short video shows how to reduce the risk of SUDI (including SIDS and fatal sleeping accidents).
 It also includes tips on safe sleeping, sleeping baby on back, sleeping baby at the end of the cot, avoiding a flat head, and sleeping arrangements.
-It highlights the importance of providing a smoke-free sleeping environment for your child.
+It highlights the importance of providing a smoke-free sleeping environment for your baby.

 Flat spots on baby’s head